awsdocs/amazon-chime-sdk-developer-guide/doc_source/using-the-messaging-sdk.md

 # Using Amazon Chime SDK messaging<a name="using-the-messaging-sdk"></a>

 You use this SDK to help create messaging applications that run on the Amazon Chime service\.
-This SDK provides the conceptual and and practical information needed to create a basic messaging app\.
+This SDK provides the conceptual and practical information needed to create a basic messaging app\.

 **Topics**
 + [Messaging prerequisites](#messaging-prerequisites)